 Batteries and Battery-Life

 The types of batteries that are taken by these handheld radios will differ.
 Many of the most popular handheld aviation radios will make use of long-lasting lithium-ion batteries.
 There are some that use other types of batteries, though.
-You will even find certain radios that make use of AA battery packs.
+You will even find certain radios that make use of AA batteries.
 You’re going to want to put some thought into which type of battery situation is going to be the most convenient for you.

-Most professionals agree that having rechargeable lithium-ion battery packs will be the best way to go.
+Most professionals agree that having rechargeable li-ion battery packs will be the best way to go.
 This allows you to simply recharge the battery pack without having to replace it.
 These batteries can even last for very long periods of time.
 It makes things as convenient as possible during longer trips.